lucas-renaudie-dev/Reversi-AI/README.md

 For more info, you can refer to the report of the project - [COMP424_Final_Project.pdf](COMP424_Final_Project.pdf), where you'll find much more detail on the code behind the agent, as well as info on the various different approaches tested that led to this final agent.
 If you want to look at the code directly, go to [student_agent.py](student_agent.py).
 If you want to read the project instructions, go to [COMP424_Final_Project.pdf](COMP424_Final_Project.pdf).

-Finally, if you want to test out the agent yourself, head over to https://github.com/dmeger/COMP424-Fall2024 - you'll find everything you need to know regarding the set up of the game.
+Finally, if you'd like to test out the agent yourself, head over to https://github.com/dmeger/COMP424-Fall2024 - you'll find everything you need to know regarding the set up of the game.
 (Note: you'll need to replace the given student_agent.py starter code with my student_agent.py code).

 (¤): See the [final_tournament_results.xlsx](final_tournament_results.xlsx) excel sheet - my student ID is 261045005.